electric-eloquence/fepper/README.md

 instead of "Fepper".
 In order to do so, it has the `head.component.js` module nested in directories that correspond to the tags that nest the `head` HTML element.
-Both `head.component.js` and its nesting directories must be named similarly their corresponding elements. `.component.js` indicates that the file is a module to be rendered by React.
+Both `head.component.js` and its nesting directories must be named similarly to their corresponding elements. `.component.js` indicates that the file is a module to be rendered by React.
 <a href="https://reactjs.org/docs/dom-elements.html" target="_blank">
 It must export properties that `React.createElement()` understands</a>.
 The numeric prefix to `00-head` orders it to precede `01-foot`, even though